 Use a screening process such as SBIRT to assess for possible misuse or abuse with a valid tool: i.e., the Drug Abuse Screening Test (DAST).

 Assess risk with the Opioid Risk Tool (ORT), then partner with a treatment provider for referral when needed.

 3. Discuss any areas of concern with your patient and emphasize your interest in their safety.

+Entering the national into a formal pain

 Entering the patient into a formal pain contract should be considered.